mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 The application should support the following commands and corresponding functions:

-### Connect
+### -- Connect

  Establishes a remote host and port number that Sharktopoda (the video player) can send outgoing UDP messages to another application.
-When a connect is recieved, Sharktopoda should send a [ping](#ping) command to verify that the port is reachable.
+When a connect is recieved, Sharktopoda should send a [ping](#---ping) command to verify that the port is reachable.

  ```mermaid
 sequenceDiagram